Should We Write Code for LLMs Now?

 Where It Diverges

 Type annotation verbosity.
-Most engineers I know prefer inferred types where the inference is obvious. let x = 5 over let x: Int = 5.
-"Don't annotate what the compiler already knows."
-But for LLMs, explicit annotations provide signal even when redundant.
-They reduce ambiguity in completion tasks.
-They make the code more self-documenting in a way that benefits automated reasoning even when a human would find it noisy.
+Most engineers I know prefer inferred types where the inference is obvious: let x = 5 over let x: Int = 5.
+Don't annotate what the compiler already knows.
+But for LLMs, explicit annotations provide signal even when redundant, reducing ambiguity in completion tasks and making the code more self-documenting in a way that benefits automated reasoning even when a human would find it noisy.

-These divergences are real.
-And they create tension.
+These divergences are real, and they create tension.

 The Counterargument